The Main Parts of a Garage Door System

 Step 6: The Door Panels Bend and Travel Overhead

-For sectional garage doors, the individual panels are connected using durable hinges that allow each section to pivot as the door moves.
-As the door opens, these hinges enable the panels to bend smoothly and follow the curved path of the tracks, ensuring consistent, safe, and balanced movement throughout the entire operation.
+For garage doors the individual panels are connected with hinges that allow them to pivot as the door moves.
+As the door opens the hinges let the panels bend smoothly and follow the path of the tracks.

-Once the door is fully open, the panels rest horizontally along the garage ceiling, neatly out of the way.
-This design maximizes usable space inside the garage, keeps the door from obstructing vehicles or storage, and allows for easy, unobstructed access while maintaining a safe and efficient operation every time.
+Once the door is fully open the panels rest horizontally along the garage ceiling out of the way.
+This design helps maximize space inside the garage and allows for access.

 Step 7: Safety Sensors Monitor the Door’s Path

-Modern garage doors have photo-eye safety sensors mounted near the bottom of the tracks on each side.
-These sensors emit an invisible beam across the garage opening, continuously detecting objects, people, or pets in the door’s path to prevent accidents during operation.
+Modern garage doors have safety sensors mounted near the bottom of the tracks.
+These sensors send out a beam across the garage opening to detect objects, people or pets in the door’s path.

 Step 8: The Door Fully Opens or Closes

-When the garage door reaches its fully open or fully closed position, the opener’s motor automatically stops to prevent damage.
-This is controlled by limit switches inside the opener, which signal the motor to halt movement once the door reaches its designated endpoint, ensuring precise operation.
+When the garage door reaches its fully open or fully closed position the opener’s motor stops automatically.
+This is controlled by limit switches, inside the opener that signal the motor to halt movement once the door reaches its endpoint.

-At this stage, the opening or closing cycle is complete.
-The door remains securely in place until the next time the wall button, remote control, or smartphone app is used to activate the system, ready to repeat the process safely and smoothly each time.
+At this point the opening or closing cycle is complete.
+The door stays in place until the time you use the wall button, remote control or smartphone app to activate the system.

 Key Garage Door Parts and Their Functions